michelcaradec/AnalyticsUnitInformation/README.md

 3 types of information is collected:

-- Plateform informations, by using `System.Diagnostics.Environment` properties.
+- **Plateform** informations, by using `System.Diagnostics.Environment` properties.
-- Windows Management informations, by using `System.Management.ManagementObjectSearcher` (code-behind was used for this part).
+- **Windows Management** informations, by using `System.Management.ManagementObjectSearcher` (code-behind was used for this part).
-- Environment variables, by using `System.Diagnostics.Environment.GetEnvironmentVariables` collection.
+- **Environment variables**, by using `System.Diagnostics.Environment.GetEnvironmentVariables` collection.

 ### Output

-Each type of information is outputed in a dedicated tab-separated values files:
+Each type of information is outputed in a dedicated tab-separated values file:

 - au_plateform.tsv
 - au_wmi.tsv